-As one of the few natural harbors on Africa's east coast, Durban developed as a port city after the first European settlers landed in 1824 with the intention of establishing a trading post.
-It's the busiest port in South Africa as it exports large volumes of sugar and is home to the country's largest import and export facility for the motor industry.
-The port also has a passenger terminal for cruise liners that mostly operate between November and May.
+one of the few natural harbors on Africa's east coast, Durban developed as a port city after the first European settlers landed in 1824 with the intention of establishing a trading post.
+It's the busiest port in South Africa, as it exports large volumes of sugar and is home to the country's largest import/export facility for the motor industry.
+The port also has a passenger terminal for cruise liners that operate mostly between November and May.

-Residential and upmarket commercial development has seen coastal spots like Umhlanga to the north earn cult status with tourists, and collections of small villages along both the north and south coasts have access to pristine beaches.
-Add to the mix two World Heritage Sites (Drakensberg and St. Lucia Wetland Park), and KwaZulu-Natal itself embodies South Africa's mantra: the world in one country.
-More importantly, it's truly representative of South Africa's rainbow nation.
+Residential and upscale commercial development has seen coastal spots like Umhlanga to the north earn cult status with tourists, and collections of small villages along both the north and south coasts have access to pristine beaches.
+Add to the mix two World Heritage Sites (uKhahlamba-Drakensberg Park and iSimangaliso Wetland Park), and KwaZulu-Natal itself embodies South Africa's mantra: the world in one country.
+More important, it's truly representative of South Africa's rainbow nation.

-KwaZulu-Natal (commonly referred to as KZN) is a premier vacation area for South Africans, despite being a comparatively small province (which, perhaps surprisingly, has the country's largest province population at more than 10 million people).
+KwaZulu-Natal—commonly referred to as KZN—is a premier vacation area for South Africans, and, despite being a comparatively small province, has the country's second-largest province population, at more than 10 million people.
 It's all but impossible to resist the subtropical climate and the warm waters of the Indian Ocean.
-In fact, the entire 480-km (300-mi) coastline, from the Wild Coast in the south to the Mozambique border in the north, is essentially one long beach, attracting hordes of swimmers, surfers, and anglers.
+In fact, the entire 480-km (300-mile) coastline, from the Wild Coast in the south to the Mozambique border in the north, is essentially one long beach, attracting hordes of swimmers, surfers, and anglers.